-On April 4, the Department of Education told Perkins loan collection agencies to cease collection activity until September 30, 2020.
+The Department of Education told Perkins loan collection agencies to cease collection activity until December 31, 2020.
 This bring the policy in-line with Federally-held loans.

 Non-Federally Held FFEL Loans

-On April 4, the Department of Education told FFEL loan collection agencies to cease collection activity until September 30, 2020.
+The Department of Education told FFEL loan collection agencies to cease collection activity until December 31, 2020.
 This bring the policy in-line with Federally-held loans.